photocyte/BioTransformer/README.md

 tool that predicts small molecule metabolism in mammals, their gut microbiota, as well as the soil/aquatic microbiota.

- -b,--btType <BioTransformer Type>   The type of description: Type of
+ -a,--annotate                       Search PuChem for each product, and
-                                     biotransformer - EC-based  (ecbased),
+                                     annotate with CID and synonyms -b,--btType <BioTransformer Type>   The type of description: Type of biotransformer - EC-based  (ecbased),
                                      CYP450 (cyp450), Phase II (phaseII),